bdwyertech/win-auth-proxy/README.md

 # Building

-The following command should build the application.
-It is a little bit large, but it should not require any dependencies from target the systems.
+The following command will build the application.

 ```
 go get github.com/nilleb/authentication-proxy